nsonic001/browserStorage/README.md

 # browserStorage
 Module to store data in localStorage with expiry

-** Api's exposed ar
+** Api's exposed are **

+** SET API **
 key : key of the bucket to store, mandatory value : value for that key, mandatory expiry_days : not mandatory, if don't want to set expiry, default is 1 day.

--- browserStorage.set(key, value, expiry_days)
+browserStorage.set(key, value, expiry_days)

+** GET API **
 key : key of the bucket

--- browserStorage.get(key)
+browserStorage.get(key)